Famed Hollywood mountain lion captured after killing dog

-LOS ANGELES (AP) — Southern California’s most famous mountain lion, known for roaming across freeways and making a sprawling Los Angeles park his home, was captured Monday by wildlife officials who want to examine the big cat after he killed a dog that was being walked in the Hollywood Hills.
+LOS ANGELES (AP) — Los Angeles’ most famous mountain lion, known for roaming across freeways and making a sprawling urban park his home, was captured Monday by wildlife officials who want to examine the big cat after he killed a dog that was being walked in the Hollywood Hills.

 The cougar, dubbed P-22, wears a GPS tracking collar as part of a National Park Service study and is regularly recorded on security cameras strolling through residential areas near LA’s Griffith Park, a wilderness and picnic area.

-P-22 was in stable condition after being hit with a tranquilizer dart in the Los Feliz neighborhood near the park, the California Department of Fish and Wildlife said in an announcement with the National Park Service.
+P-22 was in stable condition after being hit with a tranquilizer dart in the trendy Los Feliz neighborhood near the park, the California Department of Fish and Wildlife said in an announcement with the National Park Service.

 Los Feliz resident Sarah Picchi told the Los Angeles Times that P-22 was tranquilized in her backyard shortly before 11 a.m.
 Picchi said Fish and Wildlife officers rang at her front gate and said: “’You have a lion in your backyard.'”